Kiffhost/exalted-scripture-understanding/Charms/Lunar/Stamina/Endurance/Salamander’s Tail Feint.md

 When she accepts a crippling injury (Exalted, p.
 201), she negates an additional (Essence/2, rounded up) levels of damage.
 This can reduce an attack’s damage below the two levels necessary to take a crippling injury.
 Additionally, if she’s fighting or endangering herself to uphold a Defining [[Intimacy]], this doesn’t count against the once-per-story limit on crippling injuries.
 This Charm can only be used once per scene.
 ## Protean

-In animal forms with [[Tail]] Decoy or similar abilities, the injury doesn’t count against the once-perstory limit even if the Lunar isn’t upholding a Defining [[Intimacy]].
+In animal forms with Tail Decoy or similar abilities, the injury doesn’t count against the once-per-story limit even if the Lunar isn’t upholding a Defining [[Intimacy]].